coatlessali/UltraNix/README.md

 * Symlinks the Cybergrind folder to CyberGrind to workaround a bug.
 (Linux)
 * Moves all of your game assets and plugins into `ULTRAKILL.app/`.
 (MacOS)
 * Symlinks your `Saves/`, `Preferences/`, and `Cybergrind` into `ULTRAKILL.app/`.
 (MacOS)
-* Does not use ANY Ultrakill assets other than the Icon for the UnityPlayer.

 ## Notes About Mod Loading
 Currently, upstream UltraModManager does not function on non-Win32 platforms.
 However, I have a fork that fixes this issue that you can [download here](https://github.com/coatlessali/ultra-mod-manager/releases/tag/v0.5.5-UNIX).
 Install the same way as upstream, using the UNIX version of BepInEx.
 You can find a list of known working mods in `MODS.md`.
 When using BepInEx on MacOS, **having libsteam_api64.dylib present will cause a hang at load time.** Removing this file allows BepInEx to work perfectly.
 More info in `MODS.md`.